About WW

 Wiser waitress was first launched in 2009, after a broken leg, resulting from a hiking accident, suddenly forced a unplanned vacation from waiting tables.
 Thanks to a broken fibula, some free time , and a few friends ready to pitch in, the opportunity became available to write and reflect on a industry I had for so long relied on as my way of earning a living.

 After a decade of waiting tables on the west coast, It was shocking to discover servers in the South West are only paid $2.13 an hour.
-Waiting Tables in San Francisco didn’t make me rich, but it did provide a living wage.
+Waiting Tables in San Francisco didn’t make me rich, but it did provide a living wage and kept me out of poverty.
 I could pay my rent and save some money.
-And most of us didn’t mind sharing some of our tips with the back of the house as we were making the same minimum wage as everyone else.
+And I earned enough to pay all my taxes owed on tips with my base wage.
 The minimum wage for a dishwasher was the same minimum wage for a server.

 But upon arriving into the waste land of $2.13 I discovered quickly the down side of the tip credit.
 Not only did I experience a dramatic drop in my income, I found that there were many employers abusing the tip credit.
 Not only were they taking the tip credit, thus allowing them to pay servers a small tiny wage of $2.13, they were also requiring these servers to share tips with back of the house employees, sometimes the whole staff.
-And unfortunately , these employers were not the exception as I found the practice to be widespread and common.
-Nobody seemed to bother meeting the criteria for taking a tip credit and no one, including the wait staff often didn’t even know what the criteria was.
-Tired of seeing waitresses and waiters work in oblivion and employers taking advantage of their ignorance, I felt it was important that everyone wise up on the rules of industry.
-I believed that if more employers and tipped employees actually understood what exactly the tip credit was, then maybe the criteria for taking a tip credit would finally be met.
+And unfortunately , these employers were not the exception as I found the practice to be widespread and prevelant.
+Nobody seemed to bother meeting the criteria for taking a tip credit and no one, including the wait staff often didn’t even know what that criteria was.
+Tired of seeing waitresses and waiters work in oblivion and employers taking advantage of their ignorance, I felt it was important to bone up on the rules of industry.

 Special thanks to to everyone who participated in editing this website